tulimeorg/tulime-prometheus/README.md

-# APPCRONS MONITORING USING PROMETHEUS
+# TULIME MONITORING USING PROMETHEUS

 ## Overview

-This guide provides instructions on setting up Prometheus in a Docker container to scrape metrics from Appcrons backend via url that maybe local or hosted
+This guide provides instructions on setting up Prometheus in a Docker container to scrape metrics from tulime backend via url that maybe local or hosted

 ## Prerequisites